-If the resident can’t pick it up right away or ask a neighbor to do so, this will help you pinpoint exactly when the delivery occurred.
-If your delivery alert came with a picture of your package on a step, scrutinize it carefully.
-Are you sure it’s actually your step?
-If not, check around on similar-looking porches, but from a distance—you don’t want anyone to think that you are the thief!
+If the resident can’t pick it up right away or isn’t able to ask a neighbor to do so, this will help them pinpoint exactly when the delivery occurred.
+If the delivery alert came with a picture of the package on a step, the resident can scrutinize it carefully.
+Are they sure it’s actually their step?
+If not, they can check around on similar-looking porches, but from a distance—they don’t want to be mistaken for a porch pirate or intruder themselves.

-If you don’t see it, or the photo does not look like your home, you’ll need to call the delivery carrier, which should be identified in your delivery confirmation.
-Amazon provides contact information on their Customer Service page.
-You’ll need the tracking number associated with your package, which should also be in the delivery confirmation, but if it is not, you can check the shipping confirmation email or the order status in your Amazon account.
+If the resident doesn’t see it, or the photo does not look like their home, they’ll need to call the delivery carrier, whose contact information should be identified in the delivery confirmation.
+Amazon provides contact information on its Customer Service page.
+The customer will need the tracking number associated with their package, which should also be in the delivery confirmation, but if it is not, they can check the shipping confirmation email or the order status in their Amazon account.
 The carrier should be able to track the location of the delivery vehicle at the time the package was delivered.
-It’s possible the driver was off by a street or misread the label and was on a street with a similar name.
+It’s possible the driver was off by a street or misread the label and delivered the package to a home on a street with a similar name.
 In that case, the carrier should be able to retrieve the package and redeliver it to the correct location.

 Contact the seller to ask about replacement or a refund.

-If the package is gone, damaged, or open when it eventually gets to you, you’ll need to contact the seller.
-Amazon customer service asks that you wait until 48 hours have passed after the delivery notification to allow for the possibility that the notification was accidentally sent early or that a carrier was interrupted while delivering.
-In that case, you’ll get an updated delivery notification that says “Amazon package not delivered,” with instructions about what to do next.
+If the package is gone, damaged, or open when it is delivered, the customer will want to contact the seller for next steps.
+Amazon customer service asks that customers wait until 48 hours have passed after the delivery notification to allow for the possibility that the notification was accidentally sent early or that a carrier was interrupted while delivering.
+In that case, the customer will get an updated delivery notification that says “Amazon package not delivered,” with instructions about what to do next.

-Report the theft to the authorities.
+Report the theft to the authorities and contact your bank.

 Invest in ways of preventing porch pirates, such as a home security system.

 Visible security measures, such as doorbell cameras, security cameras, or indications that a security system is in place will often scare package thieves off before they even try.
-Their goal is to be quick and unobserved, so even the threat of being on-camera may help them decide to move on.
+Their goal is to be quick and stealthy, so even the threat of being on-camera may help them decide to move on.